cyberofficial/Synthalingua/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We, the members, contributors, and leaders of this community, commit to creating a harassment-free and inclusive experience for **everyone**.
+We value and celebrate diversity in all its forms, including but not limited to:

+* **Language, Age, Body Size, Visible or Invisible Disability, Ethnicity, Sex Characteristics, Gender Identity and Expression, Level of Experience, Education, Socio-economic Status, Nationality, Personal Appearance, Race, Religion, Sexual Identity, and Orientation.**

+We pledge to go beyond simply avoiding harmful behavior; we actively cultivate a welcoming and respectful environment by:

+* **Treating each other with kindness, empathy, and respect.**
+* **Valuing diverse perspectives, experiences, and contributions.**
+* **Communicating thoughtfully and constructively.**
+* **Assuming good intentions and approaching disagreements with a willingness to understand.**
+* **Taking responsibility for our actions and working to learn and grow together.**

+We believe that a diverse and inclusive community is a stronger community.
+This shared pledge guides our actions and interactions as we build this project together.

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+We are committed to creating an inclusive and respectful environment.
+We strive to:

+**Positive Interactions:**

+* **Treat everyone with respect and consideration**, valuing diverse perspectives, experiences, and backgrounds.
+* **Assume good intentions** and avoid making assumptions about others.
+* **Be empathetic and understanding** in our communication, recognizing that not everyone expresses themselves in the same way.
+* **Use welcoming and inclusive language**, avoiding jargon, slang, or terminology that might be unfamiliar or offensive.
-* Giving and gracefully accepting constructive feedback
+* **Give and receive constructive feedback gracefully**, focusing on the content rather than personal attacks.

-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+**Collaboration and Professionalism:**

-* Focusing on what is best not just for us as individuals, but for the overall community
+* **Focus on what is best for the community as a whole**, even if it means setting aside personal preferences.

-Examples of unacceptable behavior include:
+* **Be mindful of the time and energy of others**, keeping discussions focused and avoiding unnecessary distractions.
+* **Take responsibility for our words and actions**, acknowledging mistakes and working to learn from them.
+* **Seek to understand different viewpoints**, even if we disagree, and engage in respectful dialogue.

+**Unacceptable Behavior:**

+* **Harassment, discrimination, or exclusion** of any kind, including (but not limited to) comments or actions based on:
+    * Age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* **Sexualized language or imagery**, unwanted sexual attention, or advances of any kind.
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* **Trolling, insulting, or derogatory comments**, personal or political attacks, or any form of bullying.
-* Public or private harassment
+* **Public or private harassment**, including stalking, intimidation, or unwanted attention.
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* **Sharing private information** of others without their explicit consent.
+* **Disrupting the community** through spamming, intentional misinformation, or harmful behavior.
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* **Any conduct that could reasonably be considered unprofessional or inappropriate** in a collaborative setting.

 ## Enforcement Responsibilities